Feel-Good! | airplanes | animals | architecture | art | auto | cool ads | funny | food | futurism | gadgets | russia | japan

 A rather primitive presentation of "Stripsody" by Cathy Berberian:

-If your brain overheats trying to figure out how to play all that, we suggest you take a break and head for the mountains instead.
+If your brain overheats trying to figure out how to play all that, we suggest you take a break and try to play something simpler:

 "Dark Roasted Blend" - All Kinds of Weird and Wonderful Things, Discovered Daily!"